Fluffy-Swizzle-Interactive/Equilibrium-Protocol-GameDevjs-2025-Entry/README.md

-# Equilibrium Protocol GameDevjs 2025 Entry By Fluffy Swizzle Interactive
+# Equilibrium Protocol -- GameDevjs 2025 Entry By Fluffy Swizzle Interactive
 ## Overview

-Fluffy-Swizz Interactive is a top-down shooter game built with Phaser 3 and React.
+Equilibrium Protocol is a top-down shooter game built with Phaser 3 and React.
 Players use a unified weapon system and must survive as long as possible against increasingly difficult waves of enemies.

 ### Tech Stack